 Skills, Training, Things I’m Good At.

 Currently I’m studying with ACE to complete my Personal Training Certification.
-Timing this with a full time job, being pregnant, and starting a blog might have been ambitious but I’m passionate about it and love the process.
+Timing this with a full time job, a new baby, and starting a blog might have been ambitious but I’m passionate about it and love the process.

-I’m a Beachbody Coach, which I don’t talk about extensively in the blog or really on social media at all (if you have any questions or are curious about this feel free to check out this page or gimme a shout).
+I’m a Beachbody Coach, which I don’t talk about extensively in the blog or really on social media, because that’s not really my thing.
+However I totally believe in the programs and love having the ability to workout from home (if you have any questions or are curious about this feel free to check out this page or gimme a shout).